Aashishpss/Truth_finder/README.md

 This project is a misinformation detection system that utilizes a BERT-based model (SBERT and BERT uncase) along with Google API to verify the credibility of news articles.
 It provides a user-friendly interface via Gradio to allow users to check the authenticity of news.

+## Dataset

+This project uses the Fake News Detection dataset from Kaggle as the primary dataset for training and testing misinformation detection models.
+You can download the dataset from Kaggle and place it in the appropriate directory before running the model.

 ## Installation & Setup

 1. Clone the Repository & Download Data